-There are several principles that should characterize a well-functioning transmission system.
-They include reliable and economical operation of the power system, open and non-discriminatory transmission access, incentives and procedures to efficiently manage transmission system congestion, adequate safeguards against the abuse of market power, and clear lines of responsibility for rational expansion of the transmission system.
-These principles are described further below.
+There are several characteristics of a well-functioning transmission system that should be goals for any effort to redesign the existing system.
+They include reliable and economical operation of the power system, open and non-discriminatory transmission access, incentives and procedures to efficiently manage transmission system congestion, adequate safeguards against the abuse of market power, and clear lines of responsibility for planning and implementing rational expansion of the transmission system.
+These characteristics are described further below.